-Portable gas monitoring instruments are typically operated in a passive (diffusion) mode or in an aspirated (pumped) mode.
-How do I know which one I should use and whether or not one mode is better than the other?
+Portable gas monitors are typically operated in a passive (diffusion) mode or in an aspirated (pumped) mode.
+How do you know which one you should use?
+Is one mode better than the other?

 This is a common question that really has a simple answer, but it does come with some detail.

-Most sensors intended for use in portable gas monitoring instruments are designed to operate in the passive mode.
-These designs are such that gas in air diffuses through normal air currents into openings on the face of the sensor and accumulates on and reacts with the sensor’s working electrode.
-The sensors will function and perform normally in a properly designed diffusion based instrument with no help from a sampling pump at all.
+Most sensors intended for use in portable gas monitors are designed to operate in the passive mode.
+These designs are such that gas in air diffuses through normal air currents into openings on the face of the sensor, where it accumulates and reacts with the sensor’s working electrode.
+The sensors will function and perform normally in a properly designed diffusion-based gas detector with no help from a sampling pump at all.

-So exactly when should I use an instrument with a sampling pump?
-As I said earlier, the answer is quite simple.
-The only time that it is necessary to use a sampling pump with a portable gas monitoring instrument is when it is necessary to sample the conditions of the air in an area located remotely from the location of the instrument.
-Confined space regulations require that atmospheres of confined spaces are tested prior to entry and to do that requires a pump to draw the air from within the space out to the instrument.
+So when should you use a gas monitor with a sampling pump?
+The only time you need to use a sampling pump with a portable gas monitor is when you sample the air in an area located remotely from the location of the instrument.
+Confined space regulations require that atmospheres of confined spaces are tested prior to entry, which requires a pump to draw the air from within the space out to the gas detector.

-The rule of thumb then for whether or not you need to use a pump with your instrument is simply that if you are standing at Point A and need to know the gas concentration Point B, you need a pump.
+Here's a quick rule of thumb: if you are standing at Point A and need to know the gas concentration Point B, you need a pumped gas monitor.